Church Linens and Altar Linens: Lavabo Towel

 David is praying to his Lord and God a prayer of vindication that God would test and see that David’s heart was clean from evil as he loved the Lord his God in truth and faith.

-King David also makes mentions in this prayer that he would “wash my hands in innocence, and go about your altar, LORD”…here’s a larger section of David’s prayer to provide some more context behind the lavabo ceremony for the washing of hands before participating in the eucharist.
+King David also mentions in this prayer that he would “wash my hands in innocence, and go about your altar, LORD”…here’s a larger section of David’s prayer to provide some more context behind the lavabo ceremony for the washing of hands before participating in the eucharist.

 “Vindicate me, Lord, for I have led a blameless life; I have trusted in the Lord and have not faltered.

-So, we can see the purpose and significance behind the lavabo ceremony and the use of the lavabo towel lies stems from the heart of King David who was known to be a man after God’s own heart.
+So, we can see that the purpose and significance behind the lavabo ceremony and the use of the lavabo towel lies stems from the heart of King David who was known to be a man after God’s own heart.

 Symbolism and Purpose of Purification in the Eucharist

-The idea that truly resonates with this ceremony and the use of this altar linen or church linen is to intentionally purify yourself before entering into the Eucharist, otherwise known as the Lord’s Supper or communion.
+The idea that truly resonates with this ceremony and the use of this altar linen or church linen is to intentionally purify yourself before entering into the Eucharist.
+Otherwise known as the Lord’s Supper or Communion.

-The Eucharist is a sacred ritual that signifies the remembrance of Christ’s death on the cross and later his burial and resurrection that covers our sins and brings us to a state of forgiveness and reconciliation with God.
+The Eucharist is a sacred ritual that signifies the remembrance of Christ’s death on the cross, and later his burial and resurrection that covers our sins and brings us to a state of forgiveness and reconciliation with God.

-The act of cleansing your hands in the lavabo bowl and then drying them with the lavabo towel was originally meant to be a symbolic gesture of preparing to partake of communion with an innocent and purified heart.
+The act of cleansing your hands in the lavabo bowl and then drying them with a lavabo towel was originally meant to be a symbolic gesture of preparing to partake of communion with an innocent and purified heart.

 We hope that you have enjoyed this article and that you have not only learned something interesting about altar linens and church linens and ceremonies that originated back from the 6th-century Christian church, but that also the next time you participate in communion you’ll take an extra moment to set your mind and heart in innocence before you join in the Lord’s Supper.